mjharriso/MIDAS/README.md

 MIDAS
 =====

+Modular Isosurface Data Analysis Software is designed for working across multiple environments:

+Offline mode:   Read a restart or history file and use to initialize a state.
+                State is limited to what is provided (e.g. tracers without dynamics).
+Any number of generic tracers lying on a simple grid with chosen stagger which may or may not include metrics.

+                Example:

+                from midas import *
+                sgrid=supergrid(MOM6_override)
+                grid=sgrid.mom6_rectgrid(refine=2)
+                State=generic_state(grid=grid,path='/tmp/foo.nc',fields=['temp','salt'],stagger=['11','11'])
+                State.add_field(['taux','/tmp/foo_tau.nc',stagger=['21'])

+Online mode:    Initialize a GOLD or MOM6 object from "scratch" or from a restart
+                or history file.
+Uses "GOLD_input" and "GOLD_override".

+                State=mom6_state(grid=grid,params="MOM6_override")
+                State.time_step_tracers()
+                State.time_step_dynamics()
+                State.write_diagnostics()

-Python for Oceanographic and Atmospheric Data Analysis .
-Modular Isosurface Data Analysis Software is designed to operate using the proposed MOM6 API (Hallberg, Adcroft, Griffies, in preparation).
+using the proposed MOM6 API (Hallberg, Adcroft, Griffies, in preparation).
 The MIDAS interface will interface via a Pywrapper with C/Fortran95 APIs to MOM6 using the FMS infrastructure.
 The hierarchy of (class or subclass) objects is described here: